-Are you a veteran who is looking for the best way to fund your software development education with Code Platoon?
+Are you a veteran or military spouse who is looking for the best way to fund your software development education with Code Platoon?
 We’re here to help!
 We’ve included our most frequently asked questions below to equip you with the knowledge you need to succeed.

 Our Admissions team is also on hand to walk you through the process once you’re ready to apply.

 Who is eligible?

 Veterans and military spouses who want a career as a software engineer (we will ask for your DD-214, or Statement of Service if you don’t have one)

 Tuition is $13,000.
 All veterans and military spouses are eligible to apply for our generous scholarships, which historically have covered up to 80% of tuition, and sometimes more.

 Classes are held at 73 West Monroe, Suite 303, Chicago, IL 60603.

 Do I need prior programming experience?